phptek/silverstripe-exodus/docs/en/howto.md

 # Migration

-WIth the modules installed you should be able to se a new menu-item labelled "External Content".
+With the module installed, login to the CMS and observe a new Model Admin menu-item labelled "External Content".
 Select this and observe a dropdown menu and a 'Create' button.
-Select the 'Static Site Content Source' option and click 'Create', you'll see 'New Connector' in the list of Connectors, click it to open.
+Select the 'Static Site Content Source' optionin the dropdown and select 'Create', you'll see 'New Connector' in the list of Connectors, click it to open.

-Give it a name and enter the base URL, eg, `https://www.example.org`.
-If the site you wish to import is a MOSS (Microsoft Office Sharepoint Server) site with `/Pages/some-page.aspx` styled URLs, select 'MOSS-style URLs' under URL processing, then click 'Save'.
+Fill in the fields, referring to the field-decriptions for context.
+The Base URL should be of the form e.g. `https://www.example.org`.
+If the site you wish to import is a MOSS (Microsoft Office Sharepoint Server) site with `/Pages/some-page.aspx` styled URLs, select 'MOSS-style URLs' under URL processing, then select the 'Save' button.

-Go to the "Crawl" tab and click "Crawl Site".
+Go to the "Crawl" tab and select "Crawl Site".
 Leave it running.
-It will take some time, depending on the number of pages and assets in the site being crawled.
+It will take some time to complete depending on the number of pages and assets in the site being crawled.

 ## Protips

  1. If you reopen the Connector admin in a different browser (so that it has a different session cookie), you can see the current status of the crawling process.

- 2. If you're using Firebug or Chrome, ensure you have the debugger open _before_ you set the crawl off.
+ 2. Ensure you have your browser's developer tools open _before_ you set the crawl off.
 Occasionally the crawl will die for unknown reasons - usually if your localhost/container has run out of resources - but review your browser's logs which will help in debugging.
 Note also that there's an import/extraction log available with more information in it:

  ```
  tail -f /tmp/exodus.log